la2050/archive/_projects/2014/play-with-music-platform-pwmp.md

    We also hope to attract participation from famous musicians, and inspire students with an opportunity to be in a “virtual band” with them.
 We’ll lean on our entire professional & personal network to achieve this goal.

    Finally, we have relationships with many socially conscious local tech firms, including Pull Creative,100 Years, Ludlow Kingsley & Arts of Olympus, who are all on board to help.
 Together we will create the most impactful program and platform possible.
-Whom will your project benefit?
-Please be specific.: ''
 empty_column_1: ''
 youtube_video_identifier: o1W8HEqylCg
 project_areas: